stephwswong/astham-GLM/README.md

-# astham-GLM
-GLM and non-parametric methods analysis for predicting best indicators for asthma hospitalization in the United States
+# GLM and non-parametric methods analysis for predicting best indicators for asthma hospitalization in the United States

 Notebooks completed in Jupyter Description: